iocost-benchmark/iocost-benchmarks/README.md

 ### Importing result

-Once issue is created, the github action `import-result` gets triggered, which downloads the benchmark result and create the Pull request for merging it to `main` repo along with metadata information.
+Once a GitHub issue is created or updated the GitHub action `import-result` is triggered, which downloads the benchmark result and creates a GitHub pull request for merging it to the `main` branch along with additional metadata information.

 ### Merging result